hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 ### Version 1.9

 * Updated descriptions of the PRTNOT640 and NOTPAR670 fields to specify that the address-related child fields must not be provided if the 'Notify Party' has a GB EORI.

+### Version 1.10

+* Updated descriptions of the PlaLoaGOOITE334, PlaUnlGOOITE334, PlaLoaGOOITE333 and PlaUnlGOOITE333 fields to clarify that they are conditional.